thejoshwolfe/yazl/README.md

 ### Version Needed to Extract

 Usually `20`, meaning 2.0.
-This allows filenames to be UTF-8 encoded.
+This allows filenames and file comments to be UTF-8 encoded.

 When ZIP64 format is used, some of the Version Needed to Extract values will be `45`, meaning 4.5.
 When this happens, there may be a mix of `20` and `45` values throughout the zipfile.